 How common is it in cannabis?

-Humulene (along with its isomer, beta-caryophyllene) is thought to be one of eight primary terpenes found in cannabis plants.
+Humulene (along with its relative, beta-caryophyllene) is one of eight primary terpenes found in cannabis plants.
 As such it is fairly common in chemovars, though its concentration may vary.
 Since chemovars can vary in terpene content from grower to grower and even batch to batch, it’s a good idea to check out a flower’s certificate of analysis whenever possible.

 One study analyzed 233 samples representing 30 cultivars to identify terpene content.
 Concentrations of terpenes in each chemovar — including that of Humulene — was used as one of the characteristics that set particular chemovar classes apart.
 As such one of the major groups was characterized by the presence of β-Caryophyllene-dominant, alcohol-substituted terpenoids.
 Chemovars in this class typically demonstrated a 1:1 or 2:1 ratio of Limonene to Humulene and included varieties from the Sherbert and Cookies families.
 Some Cookie chemovars listed were: Animal Cookies, Blue Cookies, Girl Scout Cookies, and Thin Mints.

 Cannabis chemovars (AKA strains) are often named by their breeder, but there’s no standard definition or trademark for these names, so it’s difficult to define which ones are high in humulene.
 That being said, strain names that are often tested with high humulene concentrations include the following: